For ye were sometimes darkness, but now are ye light in the Lord:

 For he shatters the doors of bronze,

 and cuts in two the bars of iron.

 For we wrestle not against flesh and blood,

 against the rulers of the darkness of this world,

 I didn’t expect this to be so long-winded; but it has been on my heart for some time now to lay out my whole testimony in some degree of detail here to glorify Christ and give hope to others.

 My earliest memory is at the age of three, when I earnestly prayed to God that I would know Him and belong to Him.
 The few short years at my life’s beginning from then until the age of around 10 are marked in my memory by a few vivid instances of truly knowing God’s voice and having a compassionate understanding of others which could only be from the heart of God Himself.
-Even in the substantially Christian environment by which I was surrounded, I was still often the odd one out; but I was content to be as I saw that there was very little genuinness to be found.
-But though I loved the scriptures and I had begun with some true desire to know God and even make Him known, my humility was quickly and effectively replaced by a growing pride in what I thought I knew and how strong I supposed myself to be spiritually.
+Even in the substantially Christian environment by which I was surrounded, I was still often the odd one out; but I was content to be, as I saw that there was very little genuinness to be found.
+Though I loved the scriptures and I had begun with some true desire to know God and even make Him known, my measure of humility was quickly and effectively snuffed out by a growing pride in what I thought I knew, and how strong I supposed myself to be spiritually.

 To some degree or another, I have always, as far back as I can remember, been aware of the spiritual conflict underway upon this earth – and specifically how it affects individuals.
 This came from the biblical knowledge that I grew up with – and took pride in.
 A good intellectual understanding however did not deter the spirit of this present world from being at work in me rather than the Spirit of God.